- Bellevue Hospital: What is the evidence for anticoagulation in atrial tachycardias?

 Peer ReviewedÂ

 With medicine advancing at such a rapid pace, it is crucial for physicians to keep up with the medical literature.
-This can quickly become …
+This can quickly …

 Core IM Hoofbeats: A 66M w RUQ pain, a 41M in Afib w RVR and a 50M w Syncope